 Timing is everything.
 Internet pioneer Infonautics learned that the hard way.

-Founded in 1992 by then Wharton student turned sage early-stage investor Josh Kopelman and his dreamer mentor Marvin Weinberg, Infonautics is legend in Philadelphia’s investment and entrepreneurial communities.
+Founded in 1992 by then Wharton student turned sage early-stage investor Josh Kopelman and his dreamer mentor Marvin Weinberger, Infonautics is legend in Philadelphia’s investment and entrepreneurial communities.

 When trying to account for the shortcoming despite all its hype, several Infonautics alumni said the timing just wasn’t right.
 So when was the right time?